iCopy-X-Community/icopyx-teardown/operations/README.md

 ### Connect

-On NanoPi NEO pins rx1 and tx1 (UART1 3v3) at 115200 bauds, a console is available (pi/pi, fa/fa and root/fa, sudo is also available)
+On NanoPi NEO pins rx1 and tx1 (UART1 3v3) at 115200 bauds, the Debug console is available (pi/pi, fa/fa and root/fa, sudo is also available)

 <img src="imgs/uart1.png" width=600 />